 Other Costs to Consider

-There are several things you can do to reduce the cost of your first home, but you still might not be able to handle the costs of homeownership.
-Let’s look at some ways to help determine the answer to the question, “how much house can I afford?”
+You can still do several things to reduce the cost of your first home, but you still might not be able to handle all the costs of homeownership.

 Property Taxes

 You will need to make property tax payments.
-Whether a yearly lump sum is due or whether you pay monthly with your mortgage payment, this is something to prepare for.
+Whether a yearly lump sum is due or you pay monthly with your mortgage payment, this is something to prepare for.

 Maintenance and Repairs

-No longer can you have the landlord bear the cost of maintenance and repairs on your dwelling.
-You are responsible for the costs associated with keeping up the home and taking care of it.
-This can cost more than you might expect.
+You no longer have a landlord who covers the cost of maintenance and repairs on your dwelling.
+As the homeowner, you are responsible for the expenses associated with keeping up the home and taking care of it.

 Utilities